-You've received an assessment – what do you do now?
+I've received an assessment – what do I do now?

-Your land tax assessment should list all Victorian land, including exempt land and your interest in any jointly owned land, that you owned as at midnight on December 31 of the previous year.
-Your PPR, if you have one, will be clearly highlighted as such.
+Your land tax assessment should list all Victorian land, including exempt land and your interest in any jointly owned land, that you owned at midnight on 31 December of the previous year.
+Your home, if you have one, will be clearly highlighted as your principal place of residence.

-Please check your assessment to confirm all the details are correct, ensuring:
+You need to check your assessment to confirm that all details are correct, including:

-- Land that you have sold is not included,
+- Land you have sold is not included.

-- Land that is eligible for exemption has been marked as exempt (including your PPR)
+- Land eligible for an exemption has been marked as exempt, including your principal place of residence.